Vision and Priorities

 We’ve accomplished so much.
 There is so much more we can do together.

-In the year I’ve served as your city councilmember, we’ve made great strides.
+Since my election to the West Sac City Council, we’ve made great strides.
 I’ve been proud to have:

-● Supported Project Homekey and the creation of affordable housing in West Gateway Place.
+● Supported Project Homekey and pushed for the construction of over 300 affordable housing units.

 ● Worked to address inconsistent water levels in Bridgeway Lakes.